zpriddy/ZP_EchoNestPy/README.md

 3. From the clients page copy the Access Token URL and put it in nestpy_settings.py as nest_auth_uri_2

 ### Test
 At this point you should be able to go to https://\<domain or ip address\>/alexa/ and see a basic page..
-If this works your'e good to go!
+If this works you're good to go!

 ## Usage